carl24k/fight-churn/README.md

 `listing=1`

-to whatever example you want.
+to whatever listing you want.
 So for example, to run listing 2.2 you can change the variable to:

 `listing=2`

+Alternatively, the script accepts command line parameters.
+To run this way, provide the following three parameters (all required) and it will use those instead of the hard coded constants:

+1. The first command line parameter is the schema
+1. The second command line parameter is the chapter number
+1. The third command line parameter is the listing number

+**Note:**
+If you want to run examples from the command line, you also need to setup your Python virtual environment and added the listing code paths to your PYTHONPATH (meaning, set them up the old fashioned way - not using PyCharm.)
+Command line setup is not covered in this README at this time (but if you want to add such instructions please contribute!)

+You can also set command line argument in PyCharm, in the Run Configurations setup dialog.
+(But IMHO changing the command line arguments in the configuration dialog is more tedious than simply editing them script for this type of use...)

 To see what examples are available to run, peruse the code in the chapter folders below `example`.
 But note that your schema must be *configured* to run each example, as described in the next  section.
 The `churnsim2` (default) schema